Bodmer/TFT_HX8357/README.txt

-This is a standalone library that contains both graphics functions and the TFT HX8357 driver library.
+This is a standalone library that contains both graphics functions plus the TFT HX8357B/C and HX8357B/c and ILI9481 drivers.

-This library has been derived from the Adafruit_GFX and driver library with further code from other authors.
+This library has been derived from the Adafruit_GFX and driver library with further code snippets from other contributing authors.

 New functions have been added in particular it contains proportional fonts in addition to the original Adafruit font.